ardagnir/vizardry/README.md

 Press Y and you can immediately start surrounding things.
 You can also take a look at the README.md directly in vim by hitting 'd'.
 It's that easy.

+The readme file is piped to vim, you can configure the viewing command by adding (an modifiying) the following line to your vimrc:

+    let g:VizardryReadmeReader='view -c "set ft=markdown" -'

 Even plugins with vague or silly names can be found with vizardry.
 Imagine you're running multiple instances of vim and need a package to sync registers.